-The use of stucco was also improved at the time of Bernini who designed an amazing coat of arms using this material for a nephew of Pope Innocent X in S. Andrea al Quirinale.
+The use of stucco was also improved at the time of Bernini who designed an amazing coat of arms at S. Andrea al Quirinale by using this material for a nephew of Pope Innocent X.

 For many other coats of arms of Pope Innocent X see a page on the dove, the Pope's heraldic symbol.

-Coat of arms of Pope Alexander VII designed by Gian Lorenzo Bernini in
+Coat of arms of Pope Alexander VII Chigi designed by Gian Lorenzo Bernini in

 Piazza S. Pietro